oOosys/PythoOon/README.md

+May I encourage you as first step on the oOoPath to PythoOon to use <b>oOoGuidelinesForLLMs.md</b> as introductory text while chatting with Claude (with ChatGPT/Grok you can provide it once and store it in your preferences persistent over chat sessions).
+This will result in huge improvement of the quality of the responses you will get ...

 # Pytho<img src=PythoOon_Logo_50x50_o0.png>on
-oOoMindset ( see https://github.com/oOosys/oOo for what oOo is all about ) inspired tools enabling usage of Python programming language as a translator of in oOoCodingStyle written code to a Linux Mint 21.3 Xfce executable.
+oOoMindset ( see https://github.com/oOosys/oOo for what oOo is about ) inspired tools enabling usage of Python programming language as a translator of in oOoCodingStyle written code to a Linux Mint 21.3 Xfce executable.
 Currently available are following components of the PythoOon system :
 - https://github.com/oOosys/PythoOon_ColoOor
 - https://github.com/oOosys/PythoOon_ColoOorPalette
 - https://github.com/oOosys/PythoOon_oOoNamespaceDictionary

 # Motivation
 <b>Why PythoOon ?</b><br>
 There are many aspects of Python I just don't like, but decades of search for a programming language better suitable to fit to my needs failed.
 One of the limitations imposed by Python is the range of characters for symbol names ( `[_A-Za-z0-9]` ).
 In age of worldwide accepted Unicode standard I would like to be able to use its full potential for naming of symbols/variables/identifiers.
 An attempt to achieve that functionality is `oOoNamespaceDictionary`, but it is only an attempt, so if you have a better idea how to achieve the same effect ... please let me know about it.